 Canada may be coping better with the Covid-19 pandemic than the U.S., but that doesn’t mean they’re Covid-19 free.
 They have been reporting an average of 4,000 cases daily.
 Securing travel health insurance benefits you because it’ll protect you from the various unseen risks Covid-19 poses while you’re visiting Canada.

-Travelling is fun but not all sunshine and rainbows.
+Traveling is fun but not all sunshine and rainbows.
 Besides the Covid-19 virus disrupting your plans, there are other ways things could go south.
 Here is how the purchase of international travel and health insurance for visitors to Canada can sometimes benefit travelers (again, ALWAYS check your specific policy to see what’s covered):

 - 💉 Emergency Medical Insurance Coverage: The last thing you want is to fall sick in a foreign land, but this does happen.
 Travel medical insurance for visitors to Canada can make things a tad easier.
 If you suffer a covered loss, emergency medical insurance coverage can help you save hundreds or even thousands of dollars.
 This is especially vital for those with pre-existing medical conditions, though you’ll need to make sure to read the policy closely to ensure it covers you.

 - 🚗 Rental Car Coverage: Canada has an expansive uninhabited land awaiting exploration.
 If you plan on enjoying its vast but fabulous outdoors through road trips in a rental car, a travel insurance policy with rental car coverage may come in handy.
 See our full guide to driving in Canada for more info on rules, regulations, and license requirements.

 - 💻 Gear Theft Coverage: While Canada is generally one of the safest countries globally, and Canadian residents are friendly, Canada still has its fair share of sticky fingers.
 As a person who has been burglarized several times while traveling, I know firsthand that having your cameras, laptops, smartphones, and other gear covered through sufficient gear theft coverage is the best decision you’ll ever make.
 It offers maximum peace of mind and allows you to explore what this beautiful nation has to offer without constantly looking over your shoulder.